mtwig95/multiagent/README.md

 * test: `python autograder.py -q q3`
   `python autograder.py -q q3 --no-graphics`

-In order to create Alpha Beta Agent, I used the Minimax algorithm and made the following changes:
+In order to create the Alpha Beta Agent, the Minimax algorithm was used and the following changes were made:

 Before starting the search, beta and alpha were initialized to the largest positive and negative numbers respectively.
-To prune the search tree, add alpha and beta parameters to the get_minimax_val function.
+The get_minimax_val function was updated to include alpha and beta parameters.
-The max_value function has been updated to include an alpha-beta pruning check, returning the value of alpha as the maximum value if alpha is greater than beta.
+The max_value function was updated to include an alpha-beta pruning check, returning the value of alpha as the maximum value if alpha is greater than beta.
-The min_value function has been updated to include an alpha-beta pruning check, returning the value of beta as the minimum value if beta is smaller than alpha.
+The min_value function was updated to include an alpha-beta pruning check, returning the value of beta as the minimum value if beta is smaller than alpha.
-As a result of these changes, Minimax algorithm can now incorporate alpha-beta pruning, which can significantly improve its efficiency by pruning non-relevant branches from the search tree.
+As a result of these changes, the Minimax algorithm can now incorporate alpha-beta pruning, which can significantly improve its efficiency by pruning non-relevant branches from the search tree.

 ## q4